PSkinnerTech/threads-feed-clone/README.md

 ## Conclusion

 This tutorial gives you a foundation for building your Threads Feed application.
 For further enhancements or functionalities, feel free to modify or extend the existing codebase.
-Enjoy coding!
+Happy Hacking!

+## License

+This project is licensed under the MIT License.